niallpaterson/cleanup-react-app/README.md

 ### 1. Directory checks

-First the contents of the directory to be cleaned are checked.
-This is to ensure the directory is an instance of create-react-app.
+To ensure the directory being cleaned is an instance of create-react-app, its contents are checked.

 If missing or modified files are detected, a warning is thrown: